bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

    - Right now, the ChRIS store is built by Undux and we gonna re-write it using Redux which is more popular.
 2. Built a frond end for the ChRIS platform using React and Redux.
 3. Create a component to visualize the Data from MPC.
    - Until February 6 2019, the MPC API haven't been implemented yet.
 Based on the schedule, the MPC API can be released after we finished the ChRIS Store rewriting and front-end of ChRIS platform.
 The data visualization is an important part of user experience, we want to show something pleasant the user can view from the results of the algorithm.

+After the front end released, the whole ChRIS platform can dramatically improve the scale and efficiency of healthcare image processing applications.
+Nowadays, some of the image processing progress can take more than 10 hours, but ChRIS platform can reduct this to a few minutes[3].
+What's more, the ChRIS platform can be developed in to an ecosystem, any researcher can create and recreate their image processing tools in anywhere.

 ## 2. Scope and Features
 Basically, the scope of the project or in other words the target users are: